Moscow Conference (1941): Churchill's Caviar

 Aside from the main events of the conference there was an incident regarding the purchase of caviar for Prime Minister Churchill.
 Philip Jordan, reporting for the News Chronicle from the news conference.
-However, his despatches were also carried by The Times and Lord Beaverbrook's own Daily Express.
+His despatches were also carried by The Times and Lord Beaverbrook's own Daily Express.
 Jordan learned from an undisclosed source that Lord Beaverbrook had sent an employee to buy £25GBP (approximately $100USD) for the Prime Minister.
 Churchill read the report and telegraphed Lord Beaverbrook, who in turn asked Jordan about the matter.
 Jordan refused to name his source and Beaverbrook accused younger officials from the British Embassy of leaking information.

-Ultimately, while it turned out to be true that Churchill had ordered the caviar the amount was exaggerated.
-However, it was feared that it would reflect badly that such a large quantity of caviar was purchased at a time of rationing.
+It was true that Churchill had ordered the caviar the amount was exaggerated.
+It was feared that it would reflect badly that such a large quantity of caviar was purchased at a time of rationing.